 - Take a ride on a vehicle through an abandoned temple that led to some unanticipated encounters of the large reptilian kind

-The moving ride platform and surrounding film created a genuine theme park experience and perhaps counts as IMMERSIUM:WIEN’s highlight (again, the German commentary took nothing away from the fun).
+The moving ride platform and surrounding film created a genuine theme park experience and perhaps counted as IMMERSIUM:WIEN’s highlight (again, the German commentary took nothing away from the fun).

-Paid upgrades to a standard ticket include a 5-minute VR ride, a souvenir photo and similar, but I only had time for the basic walkthrough (I’d set aside a good hour for that).
+Paid upgrades to a standard ticket included a 5-minute VR ride, a souvenir photo and similar, but I only had time for the basic walkthrough (I’d set aside a good hour for that).

 As a fifty-something father of adults, I’m obviously not the core audience for the location.
 But kids in particular will absolutely love it.